 Challenge citations.
 Carriers have two years to challenge a citation, which may be reduced or dismissed.

 It is important to understand the ins and outs of CSA and SMS scores.
-At the New England Tractor Trainer School (NETTTS) you can learn more about DOT Compliance & Safety or take a program on driver Safety & Awareness.
+At New England Tractor Trainer School (NETTTS) we can help teach more about DOT Compliance & Safety or help train your fleet of driers with a program on driver Safety & Awareness.